The 10-second takeaway

 - Add Teradata to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-Motley Fool newsletter services have recommended buying shares of Teradata.
+The Motley Fool recommends Teradata.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.